Zembi/CustomConsoleChromeWeb/README.md

     const consoleObj = new Console(consoleElmnt);

-4-Finally, to activate the Console, call the function start()

-    consoleObj.start(); // consoleObj is the variable that contains the Console object (see previous step)
+4-Finally, the custom console is ready for usage.

     //.... any call of the console.log() function from now on, will be executed, only in the custom Console
 <hr>
 <h3 align='center'>Be aware of</h3>